teuben/teunix/Install/kde6.md

     ~/.config/plasmashellrc

   Lost your firefox decorations?
-  In firefox, check the title bar setting: click on the hambruger, More tools, Customise toolbar, and there's check box at the bottom left. save it. it should get things like resizing etc. back
+  In firefox, check the title bar setting: click on the hamburger, More tools, Customise toolbar, and there's check box at the bottom left. save it. it should get things like resizing etc. back